 - Proponents of Lean are often in companies trying to get a movement to Lean.
 However, how does one implement Lean in software?
-The reorder point is one of the major methods.
+The re-order point is one of the significant methods.

 Implementing Lean in Software

 Unknown to many, all supply planning applications have “Lean” controls built within them.
-And there are in fact some situations where a reorder points will provide a superior output.
+And there are, in fact, some situations where re-order points will provide superior output.
 With supply planning, even within a single company, it is not one size fits all.
-The trick is understanding when to deploy each of the approaches available in software that companies already own.
+The trick is understanding when to deploy each of the approaches available in the software that companies already own.

 Are Reorder Points Too Simple?

-There are simply a great number of misunderstandings regarding reorder points – misunderstandings that this book helps clear up.
+There are simply a significant number of misunderstandings regarding re-order points – misunderstandings that this book helps clear up.

 - Understand the Lean Versus the MRP debate.

 - Understand when to use a re-order point.

 - When to use re-order points versus MRP.